ozdemiroorhan/NLP-SQUAD/README.md

 - 107,785 question-answer pairs depend on 536 articles.

 - Due to a lack of RAM, only 1.000 pairs have been used for training the Seq2Seq model.
-- According to the results, question’s answer can be predicted by the model accurately.
+- According to the results, given questions to the model can be predicted by the model accurately.
 - In order to increase the accuracy of the model given data to model should be enhanced.

 ## Model: